CS5520FeinbergSpring2024/team-project-group3/README.md

 # Please read carefully before making further modifications to the App.
 # Please read carefully before making further modifications to the App.

+# CAUTION:

+Make sure to pass the petId of the pet for which the application is being made to AdoptionApplicationActivity when navigating from PetDetailActivity or any other relevant part of the app:

+Intent intent = new Intent(CurrentActivity.this, AdoptionApplicationActivity.class);
+intent.putExtra("petId", petId); // Ensure petId is correctly retrieved and passed here startActivity(intent);

 ### Dakota's work Log
 (March 29th - March 30th) summary:
 * Changed Firebase rules so that firebase work successfully with activities.